trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 ### Synchronous vs. asynchronous

 There is an important dimention when we talk about coupling: (a)synchronity.
+Services can use synchronous request/response-based communication mechanisms, such as HTTPbased REST or gRPC.
+Alternatively, they can use asynchronous, message-based communication mechanisms such as AMQP or STOMP.
+- *Synchronous*.
+The client expects a timely response from the service and might even block while it waits.
+- *Asynchronous*.
+The client doesn’t block, and the response, if any, isn’t necessarily sent immediately.
 In synchronous communication, the receiver must be their to receive the messsage and process the message.
 Otherwise, communicate can not be carried out.

 Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
 However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.